 For SMEA application required documents and deadlines, please see SMEA Admissions section.

 International applicants must be able to submit a statement of financial ability.
 This statement will be available upon submission of their application.
 The School of Marine and Environmental Affairs is not able to guarantee funding of international students.

-All international applicants must complete the GRE test and the TOEFL exam.
+All international applicants must complete the TOEFL exam.
 The exception is applicants from Australia, Canada, Ireland, New Zealand, or the United Kingdom, and those who have received a bachelor’s degree or higher from an accredited U.S. institution or from an institution in the countries listed.
 These applicants are exempt from the TOEFL exam.
 IELTS test scores are no longer considered for admission as of June 1, 2017.

 Optional Practical Training